To Our Shaking Worlds

 To be honest, I am struggling to organize my thoughts and feeling resistant to doing so, no matter what I write here now in mid-January 2024.
 In a world where people’s lives tremble in fear and the earth shakes, we stand in a daze, at a loss what to do.
 What will the world look like in two months, when Theater Commons Tokyo opens?
 In a world that is far too unpredictable, this year’s Theater Commons Tokyo emerges as a humble common land that, despite the situation, continues to open imagination’s door.
 All I can promise right now is that I will keep that door open.

 Before establishing Arts Commons Tokyo in 2014, Soma was the inaugural Program Director of Festival/Tokyo, where she served from spring 2009 to 2013.
 She has produced or curated global projects that transect categories of theater, contemporary art, and community-engaged art.
 She was the recipient of the Chevalier de L’Ordre des Arts et des Lettres from France’s Minister of Culture in 2015.
 Since 2017, she has served as the Chairperson of the Theater Commons Tokyo Executive Committee, as well as its Director.
 She was the Curator for the Aichi Triennale 2019.
 She is the recipient of Japan’s Agency for Cultural Affairs’ 71st Minister of Education, Culture, Sports, Science & Technology’s Art Encouragement Prize in 2021.
-Since 2021, she has been the General Producer of Toyooka Theater Festival 2021, and the Curator of Aichi Triennale 2022.
-She was appointed as the Program Director of Theater der Welt 2023 in Germany.
+Since 2021, she has been the General Producer of Toyooka Theater Festival 2021, the Curator of Aichi Triennale 2022, and the Program Director of Theater der Welt 2023 in Germany.